 - Restart the computer and check for the issue

-- If nothing works, then boot the computer in advanced troubleshooting wizard -> reset the PC
+- If nothing works, then boot the computer in the advanced troubleshooting wizard -> reset the PC

-Abstract of Solution 7: In this step, all other possible ways to resolve the problem is pointed out.
-Like disabling networking options, resetting PC to factory settings.
+Abstract of Solution 7: All other possible ways to resolve the problem are pointed out in this step, like disabling networking options and resetting the PC to factory settings.

-Have you ever faced Windows 10 login screen loop issue on your computer, do let us know which solution worked for you in your comments below.
+If you ever faced a Windows 10 login screen loop/glitch issue on your computer, let us know which solution worked for you in your comments below.